 SP-Initiated vs IDP-Initiated SSO

-The RiskIQ Identity Federation solution supports both SP-initiated and IDP-initiated SSO.
+The RiskIQ Identity Federation solution supports only SP-initiated SSO.

 Logout / Session Expiration Behavior